 How can I give?

-There are many ways to give, such as cash or cheque on a Sunday, a bank transfer, using the envelop giving scheme, or through a standing order.
-We encourage people to give via a monthly direct debit as this helps us budget most accurately for the year and also the money is easily identified back to each individual for gift aid purposes.
-The easiest way to set this up is though our web site:
+There are many ways to give, such as cash or cheque on a Sunday, a bank transfer, using the envelope giving scheme, or through a standing order.
+We encourage people to give via a regular standing order or a regular direct debit if they possibly can as this helps us budget most accurately for the year.

 (via your bank)